yuvaldori/gigaspaces-wiki-jekyll/xap100adm/deploy-command-line-interface.markdown

 {%summary%} {%endsummary%}

-GigaSpaces provides an interactive command line tool as part of the product.
+XAP provides an interactive command line tool as part of the product.
 This can be started using gs.sh/bat command (referred to as **GigaSpaces CLI**).

 This tool provides many commands that can be used to manage and gather information about the various GigaSpaces runtime components.
 This section describes the commands supported by GigaSpaces CLI.